campoy/go-tooling-workshop/1-source-code/1-workspace/2-tooling.md

 `go list` allows you to obtain information about your workspace and the packages stored in it.

+_NOTE_: in order to list all the packages in the standard library you can simply run `go list std`.

 For instance, given that you've ran `go get github.com/golang/example/hello` in the chapter before, you should be able to list all the packages under `github.com/golang/example` by running: